 This portion reviews features of the indoor plumbing system within the house.
-When we arrive on-site for your inspection, we will need to find an access point and we take a look at the visible plumbing system of the home.
+When we arrive on-site for your scope, we will need to find an access point and we take a look at the visible plumbing system of the home.
 For example, in an unfinished basement it’s very easy to see the exposed plumbing lines of the first floor running along the subfloor.
 We will note any issues we find such as dripping along the lines or a visible issue with the vent stack.
-The internal line also includes the part of the sewer line we inspect before it leads to the outside section of the home.
+The internal line also includes the part of the sewer line we view before it leads to the outside section of the home.
 This section of line is within the structure’s foundation walls.

 The transition point is where the internal section of the line ends and the external section of the mainline begins.
 This section is important to check for leaks and root intrusion as it can cause foundation issues if not properly aligned.